 Priest at Ayodhya, 15 policemen test positive for coronavirus ahead of Ram Mandir event

-New Delhi, July 30: A priest and 15 police men on duty at the Ram Temple site at Ayodhya have tested positive for coronavirus.
+New Delhi, July 30: A priest and 15 policemen on duty at the Ram Temple site at Ayodhya have tested positive for coronavirus.
 The Bhumi Pujan for the Temple will take place on August 5.

 Prime Minister Narendra Modi will attend the ceremony on August 5 for which grand preparations are underway.